 Another thing you can do is to record your English lessons.
 Then play them back at your leisure.

-When English students want to improve their spoken English the first thing they think of doing is join an English class.
+When English students want to improve their spoken English, the first thing they think of doing is joining an English class.

 This is a good idea.
 Providing the English class is good.